Deh Cho Route

 Season: Open all year

 Grimshaw, AB to Alaska Highway, BC via Northwest Territories Highways

 Named after the Mackenzie River—Deh Cho is Slavey Dene for "big river"—the Deh Cho route is a 795-mile/1,279-km wilderness loop connecting Grimshaw in the Peace River region of northern Alberta with the Alaska Highway in British Columbia by way of the Mackenzie River region of Northwest Territories.
 The Deh Cho also provides access to an additional 700 miles/1,127 km of Northwest Territories’ road system.
-All of these roads are well maintained.
 Road conditions range from 2-lane paved highway to hard-packed gravel.
 An active asphalt paving program is under way on the remaining gravel portions of Northwest Territories highways.
 The NWT government provides free summer ferry service for cars and passengers across the Liard River to Fort Simpson and across the Mackenzie River to Wrigley.
 In winter, traffic crosses on the ice.
 Current highway and ferry conditions are available online here.
 Visitor information on the Deh Cho Travel Connection, phone 1-800-661-0788.

 This route follows Alberta Highway 35 north to the Alberta/NWT border, where it continues as NWT Highway 1 (the Waterfalls Route) to Checkpoint and the junction with the Liard Trail (NWT Highway 7/BC Highway 77).
 The Deh Cho “loop” is completed as the Liard Trail junctions with the Alaska Highway about 17 miles/27 km from Fort Nelson, BC.